joeycortez42/MP-Select-Mini-Web/README.md

 7. It's recommended you power cycle your printer at this point.
 8. Once your printer is back online, browse to `http://IPAddressHere`.
 You should now have the upgraded Web UI with full manual control.

 ## Enable Faster Wi-Fi File Uploads

-By default the upgraded Web UI will send `M563 S6` on each refresh to ensure faster Wi-Fi file uploads is enabled.
+By default the upgraded Web UI will send `M563 S5` on each refresh to ensure faster Wi-Fi file uploads is enabled.
+Note: Since the V2 uses `M563 S5` this will be the initial start up code, instead of `M563 S6`.

 ## Offline Usage